Tennessee State Route 66: History

 SR 66 originally followed SR 338 and SR 139 between Catlettsburg and Dandridge.
 It was relocated onto the unsigned concurrency with I-40 and the parkway between Catlettsburg and I-40 after I-40 was completed in 1975.

 In 1987, a widening project began to convert then two-laned SR 66 to a four lane road beginning at I-40 exit 407 and ending at Sevierville at the junction of US 441 and US 411.
 This project was finished by 1988.

 A widening project was recently completed on SR 66 from I-40 to Chapman Highway/Main Street/Forks of the River Parkway (US 441/US 411).
-It was divided into 3 separate sections, each of which was expanded at different times.
-It expanded the 4-lane divided highway to a six-lane divided highway.
+It was divided into three separate sections, each of which was expanded at different times.
+It expanded the four-lane divided highway to a six-lane divided highway.
 The section closest to Sevierville was expanded first.
-This section stretched from Boyds Creek Highway (SR 338) to Nichols Street and began of July 15, 2009 and was completed on November 18, 2011.
+This section stretched from Boyds Creek Highway (SR 338) to Nichols Street and began on July 15, 2009, and was completed on November 18, 2011.
 The second section from I-40 to Douglas Dam Road (SR 139) began in September 2010, and was completed in November 2012.
 The middle section from Douglas Dam Road to Boyds Creek Highway began in March 2012 and was completed in the summer of 2016, after multiple delays.

 In 2013, construction work began on a relocated SR 66 from the intersection of SR 474 and SR 160 in West Morristown, connecting the city to Interstate 81 exit 4 in White Pine.
 The project was completed in November 2020.